 The only haunting I have ever encountered is PTSD’s constant presence.
 It sets my nervous system afire.Tweet

 Alas, it does not and because of it, I have to begrudgingly brew my own.
-Besides having the quiet and nothing but my cat sitting on my keyboard from time to time, the early morning dark is “me” time
+Besides, with having the quiet and nothing but my cat sitting on my keyboard from time to time, the early morning dark is “me” time.

 The only haunting I have ever encountered is PTSD’s constant presence.

-One of the hardest things I find about being post-traumatic is how it seems to set my nervous system afire; from the top of my head, to the tip of my toes, I am in fight, flight or freeze mode and let me tell ya, it’s a force that extends it reach to my relationship; it hits hard like being struck by lightning, it shocks my partner and hurts her heart.
+One of the hardest things I find about being post-traumatic is how it seems to set my nervous system afire, from the top of my head, to the tip of my toes, I am in fight, flight or freeze mode and let me tell ya, it’s a force that extends its reach to my relationship.
+It hits hard like being struck by lightning, it shocks my partner and hurts her heart.

-I know some of you must be wondering what I mean when I say; my post-traumatic stress disorder set my nervous system afire.
+I know some of you must be wondering what I mean when I say, “my post-traumatic stress disorder sets my nervous system afire.”
 Well, what I simply mean is, I am hypersensitive to everything!
 One of the best examples that demonstrates this well, is when people hug me.
-Now, I’m not ashamed to admit that I am a hugger but at times, a hug ignites my nervous system and triggers a wave of panic.
-Unfortunately, what this wave of panic does is it sends me squirming to break free.
+Now, I’m not ashamed to admit that I am a hugger, but at times, a hug ignites my nervous system and triggers a wave of panic.
+Unfortunately, what this wave of panic does is send me squirming to break free.
 And like a cat who fell in a tub of water, I fight my way out.

 The power of observation?

-To my dearest family, please know that the truth is, your support keep me going.
+To my dearest family, please know that the truth is, your support keeps me going.